nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Test case: `addgroup -g`<br> Expected: No group is created.
 Error detail shown in the status message to inform user that group name cannot be blank.

-   3. Test case: `addgroup -g Tutorial-1`<br> Expected: No group is created.
+   3. Test case: `addgroup -g Tutorial@Wednesday`<br> Expected: No group is created.
 Error detail shown in the status message to inform user that group name must be alphanumeric.

 3. Adding a group that already exists in database.